of-by-for/boolean/README.md

 question, # true, # false, # current_roster, # null = (current_roster - (true + false))

 ## Improvements
-This is intended as a simple procedure as proof of concept.
+This is intended as a simple procedure for proof of concept.
 Once up and running.
-Discussion on how to improve the procedures is welcomed.
+Discussion on how to improve the procedure(s) is welcomed.